jonnew/ONIX/spec/spec.md

   device map to the host and reset hardware to its default state.
 Set to 0 by host firmware upon entering the reset state.

-- `uint32_t sys_clock_hz`: A read-only register specifying the base hardware clock frequency in Hz.
+- `uint32_t sys_clock_hz`: A read-only register specifying the master (clock domain 0) hardware clock frequency in Hz.
 The clock counter in the read [frame](#frame) header is incremented at this frequency.

 ## Data read channel (32-bit, asynchronous, read-only)
 The _data read_ channel provides high bandwidth communication from the FPGA